This really is the best jalapeño lime margarita recipe that you will ever make!

 The Jorge (we believe) references George Clooney, one of the makers of the Casamigos tequila that is used in this delicious drink.
-It’s a fresh take on a margarita with the added kick of some jalapeño slices.
+It’s a fresh take on a margarita recipe with the added kick of some jalapeño slices.
 To be honest, it sounded a bit weird to me.
 But it was ah.maz.ing.
-We quickly began a quest to figure out the ingredients (by closely monitoring the bartenders) and although we couldn’t tell the exact proportions of everything, we were at least able to figure out the key components.
+We quickly began a quest to figure out the ingredients (by closely monitoring the bartenders) and although we couldn’t tell the exact proportions of everything, we were at least able to figure out the key components of this simple margarita recipe.

 I made it at home a few weeks later and it was a terrible fail.
 My husband said it may have been the worst drink he had ever tried (I’m pretty sure the key fail at that time was the agave syrup I used – see more below).

-I’ve since made it a few more times at home, and I think I’ve finally perfected the recipe!
+I’ve since made it a few more times at home, and I think I’ve finally perfected the homemade margarita recipe!

 This post contains affiliate links for your shopping convenience.
 Click here to read my full disclosure policy.